oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 }).$mount('#app');
 ```

-The first step after the imports is to include the Bootstrap libraries.
+After the imports, the next step is to include the Bootstrap libraries.
 Then, `Auth` from `okta-vue` provides the authentication flow.
-Just like above, `{yourOktaDomain}` is your Okta domain and `{yourClientId}` should be replaced with the client ID from Okta's application settings.
+Just like above, `{yourOktaDomain}` is your Okta domain, and `{yourClientId}` should be replaced with the client ID from Okta's application settings.

 The `pkce: true` setting will cause the Okta Vue SDK to use authorization code flow with PKCE.
 It's recommended to use this flow over implicit when you have the opportunity.
 See [Is the OAuth 2.0 Implicit Flow Dead?](/blog/2019/05/01/is-the-oauth-implicit-flow-dead) for more information.

-To make the authentication work with Apollo, you need to create authentication middleware for the Apollo client.
+For the authentication work with Apollo, you need to create authentication middleware for the Apollo client.
 The `authMiddleware` link retrieves the access token and attaches it to the `Authorization` header.
-Now the global `Vue` object can be created with an `apolloProvider` that contains the authentication middleware linked with the endpoint of the server.
+Now, the global `Vue` object can include an `apolloProvider`  with the authentication middleware linked with the endpoint of the server.

-Next, open `public/index.html` and paste the following two lines inside the `<head>` tag.
+Next, open `public/index.html` and paste the following two lines in the `<head>` tag.

 ```html
 <link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Ubuntu">
 <link rel="stylesheet" href="https://maxcdn.icons8.com/fonts/line-awesome/1.1/css/line-awesome-font-awesome.min.css">
 ```

 The first line includes the Ubuntu font from Google Fonts.
 The second includes the Line Awesome icon set.
-Now open `src/App.vue` and replace the contents with the code below.
+Now, open `src/App.vue` and replace the contents with the code below:

 ```html
 <template>